dafyddPrys/dafyddPrys.github.io/_posts/2016-02-14-select-features-in-openLayers-using-polygon-draw.markdown

 <script src="https://gist.github.com/dafyddPrys/13c5e2e54e7366a88665.js"></script>

-By adding this interaction, we can then pull the ol.Collection (a beefed up array) of the selected Features and then add to this programatically.
+By adding this interaction, we can then pull the `ol.Collection` (a beefed up array) of the selected Features and then add to this programatically.

-Next, add the logic for the “drawstart” and “drawend” events:
+Next, add the logic for the `drawstart` and `drawend` events:

 <script src="https://gist.github.com/dafyddPrys/64414198ed34c069e836.js"></script>